compliance controls: clearing up the confusion

 IDS sensors can also detect network devices and hosts, and so they can inspect the data within the network packets and identify the services or operating systems, which increases the efficiency of the system as a whole.

-Of course, an IDS serves the purpose of ‘detecting’ (gives increased visibility), and an IPS to ‘prevent’ (gives greater control) a security threat, system vulnerability, or network attack.
+Of course, an IDS serves the purpose of ‘detecting’ (providing increased visibility), and an IPS serves to ‘prevent’ (providing greater control) a security threat, system vulnerability, or network attack.

 Both.
-More security is better than less.
-When used in conjunction, the best security is defined.
-One such configuration example could be to use an IDS as a network analyzing tool, and the IPS as the active network security tool.
+More security is always better than less.
+When used in conjunction, the best security is achieved.
+One such configuration example could be using an IDS as a network analysis tool and an IPS as the active network security tool

-Let’s take a look at a simplified diagrams to make it easier to understand:
+Let’s take a look at a simplified diagram to make it easier to understand:

 Share this article